FAQ

 Security and Privacy

 Security is of paramount importance to us.
 We are SOC 2 Type II certified.
-Our Security page gives an overview of the processes and systems Infracost has in place to ensure we are continually protecting our users' data.
+Our Trust center page enables you to request details and provides an overview of the processes and systems Infracost has in place to ensure we are continually protecting our users' data.

 What data is sent to the Cloud Pricing API?